alexhunsley/patchouli-core/README.md

    public static var emptyContent: ContentType = ""
 ```

-And finally, our struct needs to be told how perform the various kinds of patching operation possible.
+And finally, our struct needs to be told how to perform the various kinds of patching operation possible.
 To do this, we add a **protocol witness** to the struct, which looks like this:

 ```swift
     /// The Protocol Witness used by the reducer